Regularity and Continuity properties of the sub-Riemannian exponential map: Preliminaries

 The Lagrange multipliers rule may be further developed to characterise normal extremals as curves that satisfy Hamilton's differential equation.
 Alternatively, the following result can also be seen as an application of the Pontryagin Maximum Principle to the sub-Riemannian length minimisation problem.

 \begin{theorem}[Pontryagin's Maximum Principle] Let $\gamma : \interval{0}{T} \to M$ be a horizontal curve which is a length minimiser among horizontal curves, and parametrised by constant speed.
-Then, there exists a Lipschitz curve $\lambda(t) \in \mathrm{T}^*_{\gamma(t)}(M)$ such that one and only one of the following is satisfied: \begin{enumerate} \item[(N)] $\dot{\lambda} = \overrightarrow{H}(\lambda)$, where $\overrightarrow{H}$ is the unique vector field in $\mathrm{T}^*(M)$ such that $\omega(\cdot, \overrightarrow{H}(\lambda)) = \mathrm{d}_\lambda H$ for all $\lambda \in \mathrm{T}^*(M)$; \item[(A)] $\omega_{\lambda(t)}(\dot{\lambda} (t), \cap_{k = 1}^n \mathrm{ker}(\mathrm{d}_{\lambda(t)} h_k)) = 0$ for all $t \in \interval{0}{T}$. \end{enumerate} Moreover, in the case (A), we have $\lambda(t) \neq 0$ for every $t \in \interval{0}{T}$. \end{theorem}
+Then, there exists a Lipschitz curve $\lambda(t) \in \mathrm{T}^*_{\gamma(t)}(M)$ such that one and only one of the following is satisfied: \begin{enumerate} \item[(N)] $\dot{\lambda} = \overrightarrow{H}(\lambda)$, where $\overrightarrow{H}$ is the unique vector field in $\mathrm{T}^*(M)$ such that $\omega(\cdot, \overrightarrow{H}(\lambda)) = \mathrm{d}_\lambda H$ for all $\lambda \in \mathrm{T}^*(M)$; \item[(A)] $\omega_{\lambda(t)}(\dot{\lambda} (t), \cap_{k = 1}^m \mathrm{ker}(\mathrm{d}_{\lambda(t)} h_k)) = 0$ for all $t \in \interval{0}{T}$. \end{enumerate} Moreover, in the case (A), we have $\lambda(t) \neq 0$ for every $t \in \interval{0}{T}$. \end{theorem}

 If $\lambda$ satisfies $(N)$ (resp. $(A)$), we will also say that $\lambda$ is a normal extremal (resp. abnormal extremal).
 The projection of a normal extremal to $M$ is locally minimising, that is to say it is a normal geodesic parametrised by constant-speed.
+This can be seen of an application of the invariance of the Hilbert integral around small subsegments of the trajectory, defined through the Poincarré-Cartan one-form (see \cite[Section 4.7]{comprehensive2020}).
 However, the projection of an abnormal extremal to $M$ might not be locally minimising.

-It does happen that a sub-Riemannian structure does not have any non-trivial abnormal geodesic (the trivial geodesic is always abnormal as soon as $\mathrm{rank}(\D_p) < \mathrm{dim} (M)$).
+It does happen that a sub-Riemannian structure does not have any non-trivial (i.e. non-constant) abnormal geodesic (the trivial geodesic is always abnormal as soon as $\mathrm{rank}(\D_q) < \mathrm{dim} (M)$).
 In this case, the sub-Riemannian manifold is said to be \emph{ideal}.

-The theory of ordinary differential equations provides the existence of a maximal solution to (N) for every given an initial condition $\lambda(0) = \lambda_0 \in \T^*(M)$.
+The theory of ordinary differential equations provides the existence of a maximal solution to (N) for every given an initial condition $(q, \lambda_0) \in \T^*(M)$.
 The flow of Hamilton's equation is denoted by $\me^{t \overrightarrow{H}}$.
 We finally turn our attention to the central object of this work: the sub-Riemannian \textit{exponential map}.

-\begin{definition} The sub-Riemannian \textit{exponential map} at $p \in M$ is the map
+\begin{definition} The sub-Riemannian \textit{exponential map} at $q \in M$ is the map

-where $\A_p \subseteq \T^*_p(M)$ is the open set of covectors such that the corresponding solution of (N) is defined on the whole interval $\interval{0}{1}$. \end{definition}
+where $\A_q \subseteq \T^*_q(M)$ is the open set of covectors such that the corresponding solution of (N) is defined on the whole interval $\interval{0}{1}$. \end{definition}